shrinerb/shrine/doc/multiple_files.md

 <input type="file" multiple name="file">
 ```

-You can then use a generic JavaScript file upload library like
-[jQuery-File-Upload], [Dropzone] or [FineUploader] to asynchronously upload
-each of the selected files to your app or to an external service.
-See the
+On the client side you can then asynchronously upload each of the selected
+files to a direct upload endpoint.
+See documenation for the `upload_endpoint`
-`upload_endpoint` and `presign_endpoint` plugins, and [Direct Uploads to S3]
+and `presign_endpoint` plugins, as well as the [Direct Uploads to S3] guide for
-guide for more details.
+more details.

 After each upload finishes, you can generate a nested hash for the new
 associated record, and write the uploaded file JSON to the attachment field: